syntro-opensource/silverstripe-ssto/README.md

 following commands to dive into silverstripe development.

 > By default, our docker-compose setup is geared towards macOS.
 You can however
-> gear it towards linux this by using a bind volume instead of a nfs bind.
+> gear it towards linux by using a bind volume instead of a nfs one.
+> for this, simply change the volume to
+> ```
+> x-host-volume: &host-volume
+>   type: bind
+>   source: ./
+>   target: /var/www/html
+> ```
+> We are open for feedback concerning permission errors.
+Please [open an issue](https://github.com/syntro-opensource/silverstripe-ssto/issues)
+> if you stumble upon problems!

 ### Maintenance
 #### Serving Silverstripe